devclinton/IDM-CMS/documentation/BLeaping.rst

 	takes a string as an input. :code:`B`, :code:`BLeap`, and :code:`BLeaping` are all valid names to run this solver.

 ``Tau``
 	takes a float as an input, which is the size of the fixed time step used throughout the simulation.
-If :codeL`tau` is missing in the .json file, default value of 0.1 is used.
+If :code:`tau` is missing in the .json file, a default value of 0.1 is used.

 .. rubric:: Footnotes